Samuel Wallace MacDowell

-Samuel Wallace MacDowell III (Olinda, May 26, 1846 – Paris, August 16, 1908) was a Brazilian military man, magistrate, politician, journalist and a leading voice in the abolitionist movement of Brazil.
+Samuel Wallace MacDowell III (May 26, 1846 – August 16, 1908) was a Brazilian soldier, magistrate, politician, journalist, and a leading voice in the abolitionist movement of Brazil.

 Biography

 Early life and education

 Son of a homonym father, Samuel Wallace MacDowell (graduated from Olinda Law School) and Maria Vivência Clara de Sá, was the grandson of a homonym Scottish merchant and attaché to the British empire in the State of Pará.
 He was orphaned by his father and mother, one year and eight months old along with his sister, and taken to Pará to be raised by his grandmother Marie Checks, who was originally from Martinique.
 In 1860 he was assigned to the Third Artillery Battalion, however due to health problems, he could not continue his career and joined the Faculty of Law of Recife, while teaching in local colleges.

 He graduated in 1867, returning to Belém as a magistrate.
 He soon joined the Liberal Party, in addition to working as a journalist in the Jornal Amazonas and in the Liberal do Pará, and he also founded the A Regeneração.